aerospike/aerospike-client-c/README.md

 The Aerospike C client provides a C interface for interacting with the [Aerospike](http://aerospike.com) Database.
 The client can be built on 64-bit distributions of Linux, MacOS or Windows.
-Unit tests, examples and benchmarks are also included.
+Unit tests and examples are also included.

 ## Build Prerequisites